dsp2003/clef/README.md

  - Asteroid field microdungeons

 + [M] Flare and Glowstick projectiles no longer disappear when hitting monsters or spikes

++ [M] Standing Turret can be safely placed and removed without object's destruction

 + [R] Unused vanilla weapons added to treasure pools:
  - Burst Rifle